CSingendonk/ClientsideNetworkControll/README.md

    -- This is an obsolete draft copy of the complete code from a previous point in time and state.
-   -- It does work when ran in the document browser scope.. however you get it there ;) Please contact for collaboration.
+   -- It does work when ran in the document browser scope.. however you get it there ;)
+     -- The three big browsers' DevTools console works great, just paste the "core.js" script into the console to test it.
+   Please contact for collaboration.

    ===========================================================